BCDevOps/devops-platform-workshops/101-lab/content/01_setup.md

 These labs will require access to the lab ocp environment:
 - [Silver Web Console](https://console.apps.silver.devops.gov.bc.ca/)

 Access requires an IDIR account.
-You can log in directly via IDIR (preferred), or alternatively if your github account is a member of the `bcgov` github organisation and linked to an IDIR, you can login with github.
+You can log in to OpenShift's web console via IDIR (preferred).
+For the self paced lab, your namespace access will be provisioned to your IDIR account, so you must use IDIR login.
+If your github account is a member of the `bcgov` github organisation and linked to an IDIR, it is also possible login with github, but your access will need to be set up manually.
+Github and IDIR accounts are treated seperately by OpenShift, so namespace access between these is independent.

 ## Installing OC